bluesea0125/BlockChain/Proposals/README.md

       CryptoGraphy
       Solution: Impossible To Control Mining When It's Open Source Based.
                 If Not, Hundreds Of Developers Won't Struggle To Boost the ASIC Resistancy Of PoW.
-                Maybe To Enhance ASIC Resistance Is One & Only Option.
+                Maybe To Enhance ASIC Resistance Is One & Only Choice.
                 USB Encryption Solution Won't Go With Open Source Based Solution.
     - Speed
-      PoW + PBFT
-      PoS(PoA, PoC,...)
+      Less Calculation: PBFT, PoS(PoA, PoC,...), Delegated,...
-      Sharding
+      Distribution: Sharding
 ### Development Ecosystem
     - Role Model - Ethereum Developers
       Look, Listen & Learn